JavaScriptDude/Phoenix_ReasonReact_Example/README.md

        $ iex -S mix phx.server
 ```

-This command will create a new Phoenix project called “myapp” in the “myapp” directory.
-The “--no-ecto” flag tells the Phoenix generator not to include Ecto.
+This command will create a new Phoenix project called "myapp" in the "myapp" directory.
+The "--no-ecto" flag tells the Phoenix generator not to include Ecto.
 Ecto is basically the persistence layer of a Phoenix application, and it allows your app to communicate with a backend database (for Rails developers, think ActiveRecord).
 Since we are just creating a simple frontend application, we are purposely keeping the application simple by not spinning up a database.
-If you need a database for your application, you can omit the “--no-ecto” flag, set up a database, and continue to follow along with this tutorial.
-If you want to see more details about the “mix phx.new” command, check out the great [Phoenix Up and Running guide](https://hexdocs.pm/phoenix/up_and_running.html).
+If you need a database for your application, you can omit the "--no-ecto" flag, set up a database, and continue to follow along with this tutorial.
+If you want to see more details about the "mix phx.new" command, check out the great [Phoenix Up and Running guide](https://hexdocs.pm/phoenix/up_and_running.html).

-The “mix phx.new” command will also prompt you to fetch and install dependencies.
+The `mix phx.new` command will also prompt you to fetch and install dependencies.
 That is fine.

 To test out if the application is working correctly, run the following commands:
 ```